Agamnentzar/ag-psd/README.md

 * Supports only RGB, Grayscale and Bitmap color modes
 * Supports only 8 bits per channel
+* Does not support The Large Document Format (8BPB/PSB)
 * Does not support vector/text layers
 * Does not support layer masks
 * Does not support color palettes